modhtom/Keyed-In-Peace/README.md

 Welcome to My Awesome Website!
-This website showcases my skills in web development, and includes a cool features "background animation". https://modhtom.github.io/Keyed-In-Peace/
+This website showcases my skills in web development, and includes a cool animations. https://modhtom.github.io/Keyed-In-Peace/

 Technologies Used:-